DanialArab/Apache-Spark/README.md

 <a name="21"></a>
 ### How to define Schema

-If Spark cannot properly infer the Schema we can define the Schema while reading the data like:

-Often if you're not dealing with data that's really nice, or maybe from a particular source, you need to actually clarify what the Schema is.
+If Spark cannot properly infer the Schema we can define the Schema while reading the data.
+Often if we're not dealing with data that's really nice, or maybe from a particular source, we need to actually clarify what the Schema is.
 So in order to do certain operations, the Schema has to be correct.
 It has to know what columns are strings, what columns are integers, etc.

         from pyspark.sql.types import StructField,StringType,IntegerType,StructType